On the Provable Suboptimality of Momentum SGD in Nonstationary Stochastic Optimization: Proofs of tracking error bounds in expectation

 \subsection{Proof for SGDM tracking error bound}

-For \plaineqref{eq:sgdm-update-restate}, we will take a different approach to prove bounds on the tracking error in expectation and with high-probability.
+For \plaineqref{eq:sgdm-update-restate}, we will take a different approach to prove the bounds of the tracking error in expectation and with high-probability.
 We will instead work with a 2D state-space view of \plaineqref{eq:sgdm-update-restate} by defining extended state vectors.
 We will first introduce the transformation matrices:

 Recall the following \plaineqref{eq:sgdm-update-restate} updates:

 Define $\widetilde{\boldsymbol{\theta}}_{t} = \boldsymbol{\theta}_{t}^{\star} - \boldsymbol{\theta}_{t}$.
 Define the transformed error vectors, each of size $2d \times 1$: